bayoishola20/buildings-orthogonality/README.md

 - - - -

 ## TASK DESCRIPTION: ##
-Create new building footprints dataset that enforces rectangular corners, wherever the original ones fall in between 90°-\varepsilon and 90°+\varepsilon. \varepsilon is an inaccuracy measure.
+Create new building footprints dataset that enforces rectangular corners, wherever the original ones fall in between 90°-ε and 90°+ε. ε is an inaccuracy measure.

 ## PROBLEM STATEMENT: ##